 National Awards: The three winners of the ESU National Shakespeare Competition ordinarily receive the following scholarships or a cash awards.
-Exact prizes may change or may have changed due to COVID.
+Exact prizes may change or may vary.

-1st place: A scholarship to the Midsummer Conservatory at the British American Drama Academy in Oxford, U.K. 2nd place: A scholarship to the American Shakespeare Center's Theatre Camp in Staunton, VA.
+1st place: A scholarship to the Midsummer Conservatory at the British American Drama Academy in Oxford, U.K.

+2nd place: A scholarship to the American Shakespeare Center's Theatre Camp in Staunton, VA.

 3rd place: \$1000